 Basic functions:

 We assume that \(\hat f(t) \gt 0\) for almost all \(t \in [0, \infty)\), so that \(\hat F(t) \gt 0\) for almost all \(t \in [0, \infty)\) and \(F(\bs x) \gt 0\) for almost all \(\bs x \in \R^n\).
-For \(t \in [0, \infty)\), the conditional distribution of \(\bs X\) given \(\|\bs X\|_k = t\) has density function \(\bs x \mapsto f(\bs x \mid t) = f(\bs x) / \hat f(t)\) on \(\R^n_k(t)\).
+For \(t \in [0, \infty)\), the conditional distribution of \(\bs X\) given \(\|\bs X\|_k = t\) has density function \(\bs x \mapsto f(\bs x \mid t) = f(\bs x) / \hat f(t)\) on \(\R^n_k(t)\) (relative to the reference measure \(\nu_{n, k}\)).
 The general results of Section 1.7 apply, of course, but as usual we are most interested in constant rate distributions.
 Here are the main results:

 For \(n \in \N_+\) and \(k \in [1, \infty]\), the graph \((\R^n, \Rta_k)\) has a unique distribution with constant rate \(\alpha\) for each \(\alpha \in (0, \infty)\).
 If random variable \(\bs X\) has this distribution then

 The results follow from Section 1.7.
 Specifically, \(\bs X\) has constant rate \(\alpha \in (0, \infty)\) for \((\R^n, \Rta_k)\) if and only if \(\|\bs X\|_k\) has rate function \(\hat r\) for \(([0, \infty), \le)\) where \(\hat r(t) = \alpha \beta_{n,k}(t) = \alpha n b_{n,k} t^{n-1}\) for \(t \in [0, \infty)\).
-So \(\|\bs X\|_k\) has reliability function \(\hat F\) for \(([0, \infty), \le)\) given by \[\hat F(t) = \exp\left(-\int_0^t \hat r(s) \, ds\right) = \exp\left(-\alpha b_{n,k} t^n\right), \quad t \in [0, \infty)\] which we recognize as the Weibull distribution in (a).
+So \(\|\bs X\|_k\) has reliability function \(\hat F\) for \(([0, \infty), \le)\) given by \[\hat F(t) = \exp\left(-\int_0^t \hat r(s) \, ds\right) = \exp\left(-\alpha b_{n, k} t^n\right), \quad t \in [0, \infty)\] which we recognize as the Weibull distribution in (a).
 And then \(\bs X\) has reliability function \(F\) for \((\R^n, \Rta_k)\) given by \(F(\bs x) = \hat F(\|\bs x\|_k)\) for \(\bs x \in \R^n\), and has density function \(f\) given by \(f(\bs x) = \alpha \hat F(\|\bs x\|_k)\) for \(\bs x \in \R^n\).

-Note that \(f(\bs x)\) is the ordinary exponential density function for the standard graph \(([0, \infty), +)\), with rate \(\alpha\), evaluated at \(b_{n,k} \|\bs x\|_k^n\), which again is the volume of the ball of radius \(\|\bs x\|_k\) in the \(k\) norm.
+Note that \(f(\bs x)\) is the ordinary exponential density function for the standard graph \(([0, \infty), +)\), with rate \(\alpha\), evaluated at \(b_{n, k} \|\bs x\|_k^n\), which again is the volume of the ball of radius \(\|\bs x\|_k\) in the \(k\) norm.
+From , the conditinal distribution in part (c) is uniform with respect Hausdorff measure \(\mu^{n - 1}\) when \(k = 1\), \(k = 2\) or \(k = \infty\).
+All of the standard results for the Weibull distribution hold for the random variable \(\|\bs X\|_k\) in .
+In particular,

-Let \(n \in \N_+\) and \(k \in [1, \infty]\), and suppose that \(\bs X = (X_1, X_2, \ldots, X_n)\) has the distribution with constant rate \(\alpha \in (0, \infty)\) for the graph \((\R^n, \Rta_k)\).
+Suppose again that \(\bs X = (X_1, X_2, \ldots, X_n\) has the distribution with constate rate \(\alpha \in (0, \infty)\) for the graph \(\R^n, \Rta_k\) where \(n \in \N_+\) and \(k \in [1, \infty]\).
+Then

 These results follow from the density function in part (b) of .